Strategy & Architecture / Security Architecture

 SecArch-as-a-Service

-A security architect.
+A cybersecurity architect.
 Fraction of the cost.

-A defined number of days per month — typically 2–5 — giving you consistent access to senior security architecture expertise across your ongoing technology program.
+A defined number of days per month, typically 2--5, giving you consistent access to senior security architecture expertise across your ongoing technology program.
 Scales up or down as your needs change.

 Know what you're